apache/airflow/docs/apache-airflow-providers-amazon/operators/transfer/salesforce_to_gcs.rst

 Use the
 :class:`~airflow.providers.amazon.aws.transfers.salesforce_to_s3.SalesforceToS3Operator`
-to execute a Salesforce query to fetch data and load it to S3.
+to execute a Salesforce query to fetch data and upload to S3.
 The results of the query are initially written to a local, temporary directory and then uploaded to an S3 bucket.

 .. exampleinclude:: /../../airflow/providers/amazon/aws/example_dags/example_salesforce_to_s3.py